AQtive Guard Configuration Reference↑

 S3_ENDPOINT_USE_EXTERNAL |

-AQtive Guard uses a storage solution situated on a different machine.
+AQtive Guard uses a storage location under the same hostname as itself.
 If the

-S3_ENDPOINT is pointing to anything other than localhost , then set this
+S3_ENDPOINT points to anything other than localhost , set this

 option to